 The museum is located 20 minutes from.
-Take road no. 1 to Mosfellsbaer.
-Turn right at the junction to Thingvellir.
+Take Road no. 1 to Mosfellsbaer and turn right at the junction to Thingvellir.
 You will see a white house on a hill on your right side about 4,5 km down the road.

 GPS: 64.180932 N, -21.581773 W